jackadrianglass/coding_challenges/graph/README.md

 1. Implement an algorithm (of your choice) on this graph data structure.
 1. Add delete for the data OR (not XOR) come prepared to discuss considerations around the solution.

-Q5)
-Description: We quite liked your fractal example in your repository.
-Currently, you are rendering 2D fractals.
-Please, either: take this as an opportunity to extend this model to 3D and choose a 3D curve/fractal of your choice to present, OR come prepared to discuss such a project.